 The National Hurricane Center defines a “subtropical cyclone” as “a non-frontal low-pressure system that has characteristics of both tropical and extratropical cyclones”, but in the past has also used the terms “hybrid storm” and “neutercane”.

+It might be beneficial to develop a term that generically denotes a cyclone driven primarily by surface enthalpy fluxes.
+“Tropical cyclone” seem unsuited to the task, since “tropical” hardly describes, e.g., a polar low.
+Such a generic term would encompass both conventional tropical cyclones, which occur in regions of climatologically large potential intensity, and cyclops, for which potential intensity is generated locally in space and time.